serokell/blog-posts/typed-lambda-calculus/article.md

 On the other hand, the generalization rule works kind of in reverse: it adds a universal quantifier to a polytype.
 The idea here is that an implicit quantification in $\Gamma\vdash t:\sigma$ can be made explicit if the type variable in question $\alpha$ does not appear free in the context.
-The consequence of this rule is that variables that end up free in a typing relation are implicitly universally quantified.
+The consequence of this rule is that variables that end up free in a typing judgement are implicitly universally quantified.

 #### Recursive bindings